Category Archives: Drug Crime

 To even be eligible for Cite and Release, the “offender” must be an adult who lives in Tarrant County and committed the alleged offense in Tarrant County.
 They have to be able to prove their identity.
 And they can’t have any outstanding warrants for a Class B misdemeanor or higher.
 It can only be used for non-violent, low-level offenses.

-If you received a citation for a drug offense, theft, graffiti or criminal mischief, call the Fort Worth criminal defense attorneys at Lee and Wood, LP, before you appear before a court magistrate.
+If you received a citation for a drug offense, theft, graffiti or criminal mischief, call the Fort Worth criminal defense attorneys at LEE AND WOOD, GP, before you appear before a court magistrate.
 Call 817-678-6771 or contact us online.
 You still face criminal charges.
 Know your rights.

 Teen Drug Crimes: Fentanyl-Laced Drugs Increasing Concern in Tarrant County